 Safety

-Finally, safety training only defines limits and teaches best practices within those limits.
+Keep in mind that safety training only defines limits and teaches best practices within those limits.
 You are responsible for your safety and the safety of those around you.
-It may help to think of safety training as defining guardrails and teaching safe operation of a vehicle between the guardrails:
+It may help to think of safety training as defining guardrails and teaching safe operation of a vehicle between those guardrails:

 - We don’t want you to drive off a cliff, i.e., we don’t want you to harm yourself in the Lab.